 Both Moen ex75c and Badger 900 are popular garbage disposal models.
 As you know Badger 900 is owned by InSinkErator while Moen ex75c is owned by, well, Moen.

-I had written a detailed comparison of the general features of garbage disposals from InSinkErator and Moen which pretty much covers the differences between these two models as well.
+I have written a detailed comparison of the general features of garbage disposals from InSinkErator and Moen which pretty much covers the differences between these two models as well.
 Feel free to refer to the article Moen vs InSinkErator for more information.

 However, I thought it is prudent to write an article to compare the above two disposal models because people are asking about the differences between them in various forums.
 To be frank, there isn’t much common between these two garbage disposals, the main similarity is both are run by 3/4 horsepower motors.

 So if you are planning to buy a 3/4 HP garbage disposal and are confused between ex75c and Badger 900 hope this article will help you.

 Moen ex75c vs Badger 900 – Differences & Similarities explained